adea-gerguri/ComputerNetworking_Sockets/README.md

 ### Supervisor

-This is the second project from Computer Networks course assigned and supervised by PhD.C Mërgim Hoti.
+This is the second project from Computer Networks course assigned and supervised by Dr. Sc.
+Mergim H. Hoti.

 ## Usage

 This project was developed in Java and implements a simple client-server model using UDP sockets.
 The client can send encrypted messages and perform file operations on the server.
+This project serves as a practical example of how to implement secure communication and file manipulation over a network, making it a valuable learning tool for understanding fundamental networking protocols and security measures.

 ## Features
 ### Client: